Five Ways to Help Your Writing Be Sensitive and Inclusive

 Attempting to manually check for all these issues is time-consuming.
 And if staff members aren’t completely aware of all the sensitivities involved, mistakes are bound to happen.
 A good way to minimize the chance of that is to automate checking for key terms.

-As part of your organization’s document production, PerfectIt provides an instantaneous and very cost-effective way of identifying and eliminating words and phrases that need consideration.
+As part of your organization’s document production, PerfectIt provides an instantaneous and cost-effective way of identifying and eliminating words and phrases that need consideration.
 PerfectIt can be customized to identify words that could be regarded as offensive, and suggest alternatives.
 This free video tutorial (fast forward to 2m30s for specifics on sensitivity checks) shows you how to select terms that must be avoided in your documents.
+To make things even easier, you can use the free Conscious Language PerfectIt style sheet by Sofia Matias.

 Words matter.
 But there are simple ways to ensure that your business isn’t the one causing offence.
 Consider sensitivity readers, carry out manual checks, and use PerfectIt to help.
 Click to get a free trial of PerfectIt and start using it on your documents today.